The One Word Leaders Rarely Use

 Lance Rougeux inspires me.
 I’ve worked for Lance for 5 years.
 He’s the best leader I’ve ever seen.
 He constantly filters out the things that don’t concern his team.
 He’s never too busy for anyone and is the first to share gratitude.
 His goal is to make everyone’s job easier.
 He’s had to deal a lot but never complains.

-People I find insightful are those that are typically well read and also are … Read the rest
+People I find insightful are those that are typically well read and also are able to communicate ideas in a way that provokes my thinking.
+Usually, they are great storytellers as well.

 When Beauty Leads to Empathy